TalusBio/timsbuktoolkit/README.md

 ## Overview

-timsseek is a collection of Rust-based tools designed for efficient processing and analysis of timsTOF mass spectrometry data.
+Timsbuktoolkit is a collection of Rust-based tools designed for efficient processing and analysis of timsTOF mass spectrometry data.
 The project consists of several components:

-- `timsquery`: Library implementing a series of modular indices+aggregators+queries that can be used to query timsTOF data.
+- `timsquery`: Library implementing a series of modular aggregators+queries that can be used to query timsTOF data.
 - `timsquery_cli`: Command-line interface for querying timsTOF data using the timsquery library.
 - `timsseek`: Implement spectral library reading+build and core logic to score peptide-data matches.
 - `timsseek_cli`: Command-line interface for a peptide-centric search engine.
 - `timsseek_rts`
     - Command-line program that starts a server where on-demand search of peptides can be performed.
-    - It also incluides an example receiver server in srteamlit (python) to show how to interface with it.
+    - It also includes an example receiver server in streamlit (python) to show how to interface with it.
+- `timscentroid`: Internal library for indexing and centroiding timsTOF data.
+- `calibrt`: Internal library for retention time calibration.

 ## Installation